welshstew/jboss-amq-jdbc-dockerfile/README.md

 	#ensure the secrets are added… (two files can go in one secret) (both broker.ks and broker.ts)
 	oc secrets new amq-app-secret /Users/swinchester/sourcetree/activemq-broker-projects/simple-spring-amq/src/main/resources/just_keystores

+	#use the template in the namespace then to create your app (3 broker mesh)